alasca-association/tarook/docs/user/guide/quick-start/initialization.rst

 Initialize Vault secrets backend
 --------------------------------

-YAOOK/K8s exclusively supports `HashiCorp Vault <https://vaultproject.io>`__
-as backend for storing secrets.
+Tarook exclusively supports `HashiCorp Vault <https://vaultproject.io>`__ as backend for storing secrets.
-For details on the use of Vault in YAOOK/K8s, please see the :doc:`Use of HashiCorp Vault in YAOOK/K8s </developer/explanation/vault>` section.
+For details on the use of Vault in Tarook, please see the :doc:`Use of HashiCorp Vault in Tarook </developer/explanation/vault>` section.

 .. _initialization.initialize-vault-for-a-development-setup: